trentlarson/lives-of-gifts/src/markdown/reasons/upcoming.md

 order: 3
 ---

-* What Meaneth a "Gifting" Economy?
+* What is a "Gifting" Economy?

 * What Holds Us Back?
 (Sneak peek: debt!)